Quality or Quantity? On Data Scale and Diversity in Adapting Large Language Models for Low-Resource Translation: Approach

 \paragraph{CPT on Monolingual Data} The objective of this stage is to `teach' an LLM to model LRLs, which are scarce in the pre-training corpus.
 We conduct CPT on monolingual data with the standard Causal Language Modelling objective.
 We train with low-rank adaptation (LoRA) and attach rank 8 adapters to query and value matrices \citep{hu2022lora}.
 We also fine-tune input and output embeddings.

-\paragraph{CPT on Parallel Data} In a scenario where monolingual data is scarce, it is crucial to investigate the most effective way to use parallel data -- which, for our indigenous American languages, was found to surprisingly be more abundant than the former\footnote{While monolingual online data is scarce, many translations of constitutions, articles etc. from Spanish do exist}.
-We investigate 3 methods of mixing all available parallel and monolingual data: \begin{enumerate} \item \textbf{All Mono}: Here, we use monolingual data \emph{and} the target side of all available parallel data, essentially using it as a source of additional monolingual data \item \textbf{Mono + parallel (concat)}: This too includes monolingual data, but also incorporates parallel data in the form of \emph{concatenated} source-target pairs.
-We prepend source and target language codes respectively before concatenation and, following \citet{guo2024novel}, use a newline delimiter for separating them. \item \textbf{Mono + parallel (separate)}: This includes all monolingual data, and the source side and target side of parallel data as \emph{separate} sentences, as opposed to concatenating them in one. \end{enumerate}
+\paragraph{CPT on Parallel Data} In a scenario where monolingual data is scarce, it is crucial to investigate the most effective way to use parallel data---which, for our indigenous American languages, was found to surprisingly be more abundant than the former\footnote{While monolingual online data is scarce, many translations of constitutions, articles etc. from Spanish do exist}.
+We investigate 3 methods of mixing all available parallel and monolingual data: \begin{enumerate} \item \textbf{All Mono}: Here, we merge monolingual data with only \textit{the target side} of all available bitext---essentially using it as extra monolingual data \item \textbf{Mono + parallel (concat)}: Here, we merge monolingual data with \emph{concatenated source-target pairs} from parallel data.
+We prepend source and target language codes before concatenation and, following \citet{guo2024novel}, use a newline delimiter to separate them. \item \textbf{Mono + parallel (separate)}: To ablate the impact of concatenation, we provide the source and target sides of parallel data as \emph{separate} sentences, and shuffle with monolingual data. \end{enumerate}

-We depict our approach in Fig \ref{fig:architecture}.
-In the first option, the motivation is that it might be hard for the LLM to learn to model concatenated sequences, given that they were likely scarce in the original pre-training corpus, with the added challenge of pre-training on `new' low-resource languages.
+We depict our approach in Figure \ref{fig:architecture}.
+In the first technique, the motivation is that it might be hard for the LLM to learn to model concatenated sequences, given that they were likely scarce in the original pre-training corpus, with the added challenge of pre-training on `new' low-resource languages.
 On the other hand, if the model is able to adapt to concatenated sequences, it could make the LLM more adjusted to the task of translation.
-Finally, the third method verifies whether the results of the 'concatenated' model are due to the concatenation itself, rather than simply being exposed to additional tokens in the source language, as compared to the first option.
-We use this terminology throughout the experiments in our paper, but later shorten our best performing baseline `Mono + parallel (concat)' to `Mono + parallel' for brevity.
+Finally, the third method verifies whether the results of the `concatenated' model are due to the concatenation itself, rather than simply being exposed to additional tokens in the source language.
+We use this terminology for all experiments in this work.